 Back sleepers are more prone to snoring than others, so choosing a mattress with an even surface and hefty support is key.
 A medium or medium-firm mattress should feel comfortable to most back-sleepers.
 Hybrids, foam, and latex foam are all excellent choices for back sleepers.

-Stomach sleeping is not recommended because of the strain it puts on your back and neck.
+Stomach sleeping is often not recommended because of the strain it puts on your back and neck.
 However, if you are finding this habit hard to break, choose a mattress that’s responsive enough to keep the spine aligned.
 It should also be medium-firm to firm.
 Stomach sleepers may be comfortable on innersprings or hybrids since these offer more even support and less sink than latex or foam.
 However, they could also choose medium-firm or firm latex or foam mattresses.

 Combo sleepers choose lots of different sleep positions all night, so it can be hard to determine which is the “dominant one.”
-If you sleep this way and don’t know which mattress to buy, you can either go for a medium model, which suits most sleeping positions.
+If you sleep this way and don’t know which mattress to buy, you can go for a medium model, which suits most sleeping positions.
 In fact, the AS3 is our most popular and best-selling mattress because so many people toggle between different sleeping positions throughout the night.
 Plus, Sleep.org rates it as the “most comfortable” mattress they’ve reviewed.

 Budget and Pricing